Bryan-Lang Historical Archives

 The largest portion of our collection are documents and historical records that tell the history of Camden County, its families, events, places, and other important aspects.
 Approximately 2800 volumes are located in the archives with subjects such as:

 - Colonial Georgia

 - Land Records

 The Library also contains microfilm census rolls from Camden County and the adjoining counties, along with other census rolls from other counties in Georgia and there are photographs and maps that show the history of Camden County through images of people, places, events, etc.

 The entire private collection of books and records belonging to the late Beatrice "Bebe" Lang, a Camden County native, is in the library.
 The Bryan-Lang Historical Library is also named in memory of Ms. Lang and Mary Givens Bryan, her longtime friend and former Director of the Georgia State Archives (1951 to 1964).Preservation

-Find information about preserving documents, books, photos, and more.
+Find information about preserving (PDF) documents, books, photos, and more.